hkyagnes/Getting_and_cleaning_data_project/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
-'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions. tBodyAcc-XYZ tGravityAcc-XYZ tBodyAccJerk-XYZ tBodyGyro-XYZ tBodyGyroJerk-XYZ tBodyAccMag tGravityAccMag tBodyAccJerkMag tBodyGyroMag tBodyGyroJerkMag fBodyAcc-XYZ fBodyAccJerk-XYZ fBodyGyro-XYZ fBodyAccMag fBodyAccJerkMag fBodyGyroMag fBodyGyroJerkMag
+'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+tBodyAcc-XYZ

+tGravityAcc-XYZ

+tBodyAccJerk-XYZ

+tBodyGyro-XYZ

+tBodyGyroJerk-XYZ

+tBodyAccMag

+tGravityAccMag

+tBodyAccJerkMag

+tBodyGyroMag

+tBodyGyroJerkMag

+fBodyAcc-XYZ

+fBodyAccJerk-XYZ

+fBodyGyro-XYZ

+fBodyAccMag

+fBodyAccJerkMag

+fBodyGyroMag

+fBodyGyroJerkMag

 The set of variables that were estimated from these signals are:

 mean(): Mean value

 std(): Standard deviation

-mad(): Median absolute deviation max(): Largest value in array min(): Smallest value in array sma(): Signal magnitude area energy(): Energy measure.
-Sum of the squares divided by the number of values. iqr(): Interquartile range entropy(): Signal entropy arCoeff(): Autorregresion coefficients with Burg order equal to 4 correlation(): correlation coefficient between two signals maxInds(): index of the frequency component with largest magnitude meanFreq(): Weighted average of the frequency components to obtain a mean frequency skewness(): skewness of the frequency domain signal kurtosis(): kurtosis of the frequency domain signal bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window. angle(): Angle between to vectors.
+mad(): Median absolute deviation

+max(): Largest value in array

+min(): Smallest value in array

+sma(): Signal magnitude area

+energy(): Energy measure.
+Sum of the squares divided by the number of values.

+iqr(): Interquartile range

+entropy(): Signal entropy

+arCoeff(): Autorregresion coefficients with Burg order equal to 4

+correlation(): correlation coefficient between two signals

+maxInds(): index of the frequency component with largest magnitude

+meanFreq(): Weighted average of the frequency components to obtain a mean frequency

+skewness(): skewness of the frequency domain signal

+kurtosis(): kurtosis of the frequency domain signal

+bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window.

+angle(): Angle between to vectors.

 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

 gravityMean

 tBodyAccMean

 tBodyAccJerkMean

 tBodyGyroMean

 tBodyGyroJerkMean"

+#####Modification on the variable
-Modification: 't' is changed to 'time' and 'f' is changed to 'freq' in the tidy dataset. and only the measurement with mean and standard deviation(std) are subsetted, eg. "timebodyaccmeanx" and "timebodyaccstdx"
+'t' is changed to 'time' and 'f' is changed to 'freq' in variable the tidy dataset, in addition the variable names are modified to meet the requirement of 'tidy dataset'(no "()", "-", "/" and all letters changed to lowercase)

+Only the measurement with mean and standard deviation(std) are subsetted, eg. "timebodyaccmeanx" and "timebodyaccstdx", therefore 86 out of 561 variables are subsetted into the tidy dataset.